Summary And, Suddenly, Paradise (2018)

 Collective network experiment

 Despite being aware of the dangers of new technologies, the novel is committed to digital creativity.
 This work wants to show that art can be made with new communication technologies.
-A different, online, random and collective art.
-And, suddenly, the Paradise is a literary architecture built thanks to thousands of Twitter users who have unconsciously collaborated in this creative experiment on social networks between the years 2013 and 2017.
+A different, online, random, and collective art.
+And, Suddenly, the Paradise is a literary architecture built thanks to thousands of Twitter users who have unconsciously collaborated in this creative experiment on social networks between the years 2013 and 2017.
 The literary work is made up of a collage of Tweets of thousands of people from different languages ‚Äč‚Äčthat Perpiny√† was organizing online.¬† Since the Internet is a global common ground, Perpiny√† considers that, in order to express its planetary world,¬†Here you can check the folders of her organizational work in Storify.
 Consequently, in its first phase, the writing process of this maze combination of sentences has been social and virtual.
 Although all that is published on Twitter is shared and is not subject to copyright (unless otherwise stated), the author wanted to record in this link the origin of the tweets that she incorporated and modify to adapt to their dialogues.
 It’s an aphoristic novel of 4.000 voices.

-Since the Internet is a global common ground, Perpinya considers that, in order to express its planetary world, it would be very appropriate for it a collective writing.
+Since the Internet is a global common ground, Perpinya considers that, in order to express its planetary world, collective writing it would be very appropriate for it.
 The resonances of so many voices of Internet users in the novel of paradise evoke the anonymous poems that are intertwined with the Odyssey, a work to which Perpinya has dedicated one of her¬†essays.

 The sentences that are uploaded to the network remain floating and they are alive like the first day.
 N√ļria Perpiny√† has opened the windows in order that the clouds of words that fly over us could come in.

 The experiment is completed by offering to the readers a double version of the story.
 The novel And, suddenly, the Paradise and the play The Vice.
 Two brotherly books that tell the same story differently.
 The theatrical version has a more incisive and aphoristic language, while the novel is more detailed and psychological.